nishanth123kgr/vanta-shield-browser/CHROME_EXTENSION_README.md

 3. **Test the Extension**:
    - Navigate to `suspicious-banking-site.com` to see the warning page
-   - Click the Vanta Shield icon in the toolbar to see the popup
+   - Click the Halonex Vanta icon in the toolbar to see the popup
    - Visit any legitimate website to see the protection indicator

 ### Production Installation